FAQs - Frequently Asked Questions

 Obtaining a refund of a few pounds over the counter for a "returned" item bought in a large store is quite a different process from dealing with several hundred pounds spent over the telephone or online - credit card fraud is now at frightening levels.

-If you google “credit card refund delays” you will find some useful sites that explain, in detail, the processes involved – for example, on the following websites (please click) :
+If you google “credit card refund delays” you will find some useful sites that explain, in detail, the processes involved – for example, on the following website (please click) :